sisyphosloughs/photo-sidecar-cleaner/README.md

 ## Usage

-**Notes:**
+> [!NOTE]
-- Create a backup of your data before running the script.
+> - Create a backup of your data before running the script.
-- Create test data.
+> - Create test data.
 Run the script and check if the results meet your expectations.

 ### Search